Beyond-ML-Labs/BeyondML/README.md

 git clone https://github.com/AISquaredInc/mann
 cd mann

-# install dependencies
-pip install -r requirements.txt

 # install the package
 pip install .
 ```

 ### Mac M1 Users

 For those with a Mac with an M1 processor, the installation steps above will likely not work, as an experimental version of TensorFlow is needed to run on that chipset.
 Please follow the steps provided at [this link](https://developer.apple.com/metal/tensorflow-plugin/) to install the TensorFlow metal plugin and version of TensorFlow supported on the M1 SOC.
-After those steps are complete, run the above commands *without* installing the dependencies file.
-We are currently working to have a separate version of this package available to install specifically for M1 Mac users.
+After those steps are complete, we have a separate distribution of this package available to use called mann-m1mac.
+It is available on PyPi [here](https://pypi.org/mann-m1mac/).

 ## Capabilities